jeffmd/RPIGears/README.md

 -------

 To run the demo type ./RPIGears.bin.
 The demo runs full screen.
-To exit the demo press any key on the keyboard.
+To exit the demo press esc or enter key on the keyboard.

 Command line Options